Board-Level AI Governance · Independent Advisory

 Defensibility is temporal.

-When a consequential AI-assisted decision is challenged — by a regulator, a litigant, or a shareholder — the question is not whether it was documented.
+When a consequential AI-assisted decision is challenged, by a regulator, a litigant, or a shareholder, the question is not whether it was documented.
 It is whether the complete information picture that existed at the moment of that decision can be forensically reconstructed.

 Not assembled retrospectively.
 Not inferred from systems logs.
-Reconstructed — precisely as it existed at the point the decision was made.
+Reconstructed, precisely as it existed at the point the decision was made.

-This is a different evidentiary standard than most compliance programmes are built to meet.
 Boards that cannot satisfy it do not merely face a technical gap.
 They face a fiduciary one.

-The forthcoming book by Ivan Roche sets out the full evidentiary framework for board-level AI governance defensibility — written for NEDs, Audit Chairs, General Counsel, and Company Secretaries who need to answer the question regulators will ask.
+The forthcoming book by Ivan Roche sets out the full evidentiary framework for board-level AI governance defensibility, written for NEDs, Audit Chairs, General Counsel, and Company Secretaries who need to answer the question regulators will ask.

 The case against the handoff